-The Group's CET1 ratio at 31 December 2021 increased to 21.3% from 20.1% at 31 December 2020.
-CET1 capital increased during the year by €426 million, mainly as a result of:
+The Group's CET1 ratio at 31 December 2022 increased to 22.3% from 21.3% at 31 December 2021.
+CET1 capital increased during the year by €407 million, mainly as a result of:

-- capital generation of €416 million relating to the year-end profit, net of anticipated dividend; - a €46 million net increase from employees pension fund revaluations; - foreign currency translation differences of €48 million; offset by - a €76 million increase in capital deduction relating to intangible assets mainly arising from business acquisition; and - a €8 million increase in treasury shares deducted from consolidated shareholders' equity.
+- capital generation of €503 million relating to the year-end profit, net of anticipated dividend; offset by - foreign currency translation losses of €25 million; - a €76 million increase in capital deduction relating to intangible assets mainly arising from business acquisition; and - other changes in CET1 capital of €11 million.